How to Apply - MPA Fellows

 A copy of your current resume and employment history.
 Highlight any additional community engagement and service projects beyond employment in the resume to offer a full perspective on your preparation in public service leadership.

-A 3-5 page reflective essay describing your background and career goals.
+Write a 3-5 page reflective essay describing your background and career goals.
 Clearly indicate how the MPA degree fits those goals.
 Please describe how your personal background has influenced your decision to pursue a career in public service.
 For example, you may discuss any educational, economic, cultural or social experiences that shape you as a candidate.
 If there are any academic deficiencies in your record, please address them in your statement.

 A writing sample at least five pages in length.
 This should be a work where you critically analyze an issue (not just summarize) and be well-cited.